cameronmclean/hyperPatterns/hyperPatterns.md

 Sort this next > as _attachement deets/filenames need to be db.get.attachment , saved to mem and copied to corresponding nre force docs as attachments .
  NB - write a fucntion that does this, and call it from the first putForces() async.eachSerial callback... (to avoid deep nesting/readability)

+#####20140420

+keep falling into same trap = iterators outside async function calls dont work as expected... sigh

+hmm not 100% sure, but trying to pipe an attachments.get() to an attachments.insert() doesnt seem to work - same db/port problems? will try saveing as tmp file and then sending back - inefficient but will work, and we're not expecting high traffic here..